KyleMayes/vulkanalia/tutorial/book/src/texture/combined_image_sampler.md

 We looked at descriptors for the first time in the uniform buffers part of the tutorial.
 In this chapter we will look at a new type of descriptor: *combined image sampler*.
 This descriptor makes it possible for shaders to access an image resource through a sampler object like the one we created in the previous chapter.

-We'll start by modifying the descriptor layout, descriptor pool and descriptor set to include such a combined image sampler descriptor.
+We'll start by modifying the descriptor set layout, descriptor pool and descriptor set to include such a combined image sampler descriptor.
 After that, we're going to add texture coordinates to `Vertex` and modify the fragment shader to read colors from the texture instead of just interpolating the vertex colors.

 ## Updating the descriptors